Rosary-based prayers: Anglican Rosary

 Among High Church Anglicans, Anglican prayer beads are sometimes used.
-This set is also known as the "Anglican Rosary" or as "Christian prayer beads", the latter term arising from the popularity this set has gained among Christians of various other traditions.
-Anglican bead sets contain 28 beads in groups of seven called "weeks", with an additional large bead before each.
+This set is also known as the "Anglican Rosary" Anglican bead sets contain 28 beads in groups of seven called "weeks", with an additional large bead before each.
 In total, there are 33 beads representing the years of Jesus' life on Earth.
 A number of Anglicans use the Jesus Prayer, just like Eastern Christians, but there are no church-appointed prayers or meditations in the Anglican practice.
 Some Anglo-Catholics use the traditional Dominican Rosary.